Helping Australians leave more than memories

 Two hands exchanging a small black paper heart against a plain background.

-A supporter is considering a gift in their Will
+A supporter is thinking about a gift in their Will

 An elderly man giving a kiss on the cheek to an elderly woman at the beach, with waves and cloudy sky in the background.